stress

 Do note that these in themselves are not treatments or professional methods.
 They are merely supplementary measures that can promote recovery while you are interacting with a trained mental health professional.

-Therapy Options for Psychological Distress
+Therapy Options For Psychological Distress

 Brief psychodynamic therapy focuses on uncovering and understanding unconscious thoughts and feelings that drive behavior.
 This therapeutic approach helps individuals with psychological distress by exploring past experiences and emotional traumas, facilitating insight and resolution.
 It encourages self-reflection and the understanding of recurring patterns, leading to emotional healing.